 A guarantor mortgage is where another person acts as a guarantor by allowing their home or savings to be used as collateral for the loan.
-If the borrower runs into problems, the lender can ask the guarantor to make up any shortfall in repayments.
+If the borrower fails to make their mortgage payments, the lender can ask the guarantor to make up any shortfall.

-Guarantor mortgages are designed for those who do not meet the lending criteria for a standard mortgage.
-Depending on the lender, you may be able to borrow up to 100% of the property’s value with a guarantor mortgage, which means they can be useful if you don’t have a deposit saved up.
+Guarantor mortgages are designed for those who don't meet the lending criteria for a standard mortgage - perhaps those with a low income, limited credit history or a small deposit.
+Depending on the lender, you may be able to borrow up to 100% of the property’s value with a guarantor mortgage, which can be particularly useful for first-time buyers looking to get on the property ladder sooner.

-A guarantor mortgage works in a similar way to a standard mortgage, provided you keep up with your monthly repayments.
-Where it differs is that if you are unable to meet your repayments, a close friend or relative agrees to step in to cover them.
-Although it’s the named borrower who owns the property, you are both legally responsible for the debt.
+A guarantor mortgage works in a similar way to a standard mortgage, with the borrower making monthly repayments on the loan used to buy a property.
+Where it differs is that if you are unable to meet your repayments, your guarantor agrees to step in to cover them.
+Although it’s the named borrower who owns the property (the guarantor won't be named on the title deeds), you are both legally responsible for the debt.

-The guarantor’s own home is often used as collateral and may be repossessed in extreme cases.
-However, some mortgages are secured against savings, which means the guarantor agrees to deposit a sum of money into an account held by the lender.
-The deposited sum usually earns interest.
-Your guarantor gets this money back once you have repaid a certain amount of the loan.
+Your guarantor gets their money back after a set period of time or once you have repaid a certain amount of the loan.
 If you miss any repayments, however, the lender can use the cash deposit to make up the shortfall.

 If a lender isn’t 100% confident about granting them a standard mortgage, having a guarantor on board can be the clincher.